manideepelasagaram/manideepelasagaram/README.md

 # I'm Manideep Elasagaram
 ### Data Analyst | Business Analytics Graduate | Healthcare & Operational Data Specialist

-I'm a Data Analyst with over three years of experience working with healthcare and operational data.
-I hold a Master’s degree in Business Analytics from California State University, East Bay, and I’m passionate about using data to solve real-world problems and drive informed decision-making.
+a Data Analyst with over three years of experience analyzing healthcare and operational data to drive informed decisions.
+I hold a Master’s in Business Analytics from California State University, East Bay, and have worked with organizations like Duke Health and Northern California SBDC, where I built end-to-end reporting pipelines, optimized EHR workflows, and developed dashboards to support clinical and strategic operations.

+My technical stack includes Python, SQL, R, Power BI, Tableau, and big data tools like Spark, Hive, and Hadoop.
+I’ve led data cleaning, ETL development, predictive modeling, and dashboard automation projects that improved reporting efficiency, enhanced decision-making, and delivered measurable impact.
+I'm passionate about combining technical depth with clear communication to help teams turn raw data into actionable insights.

 ---